 Bear is a medium-sized town located in the state of Delaware.
 With a population of 19,881 people and six constituent neighborhoods, Bear is the fourth largest community in Delaware.

-Unlike some towns, Bear isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bear are a mix of both white- and blue-collar jobs.
-Overall, Bear is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bear who work in office and administrative support (13.15%), sales jobs (9.40%), and management occupations (9.11%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bear is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bear is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bear who work in office and administrative support (16.36%), management occupations (9.13%), and sales jobs (8.75%).

 Also of interest is that Bear has more people living here who work in computers and math than 95% of the places in the US.